 As the name states, it’s a 14-inch laptop made by popular electronics manufacturer HP.
-It sports an Intel Celeron processor running at 1.4GHz, 2GB of RAM, a 16GB SSD drive, Intel HD graphics, and comes in peach coral.
+It sports an Intel Celeron processor running at 1.1GHz, 4GB of RAM, a 32GB SSD drive, Intel HD graphics, and comes in a variety of colors.

 If you want a laptop that’s affordable with a big screen, this Chromebook is probably your best bet.
 It’s about 3 inches larger diagonally compared to the previous 11.6” Chromebooks for about the same price.
 Getting anything close to a 14” screen with the same specs will usually cost you well above $299.